richeyward/richeyward.github.io/content/posts/digitron/mhrd/02-mhrd-basic-logic/index.md

 ---
-title: Learning Electronics Through Gaming - 2 - Basic Logic Gates
+title: Learning Electronics Through Gaming - 2 - MHRD - Basic Logic
 author: Richey Ward
-date: 2024-01-08
+date: 2024-06-10
 tags:
   - MHRD
-    - TuringComplete
 categories:
   - Digital Electronics
 summary: Building the NOT, AND, OR and XOR gates.
 draft: false
 series:
   - Electronics Through Gaming
 series_order: 2
-lastmod: 2024-01-04T19:49:03.060Z
+lastmod: 2024-06-02T20:57:01.974Z
-slug: 2-basic-logic-gates
+slug: 2-mhrd-basic-logic-gates
-description: Building the NOT, AND, OR and XOR gates.
+description: Building the NOT, AND, OR and XOR gates in MHRD.
 ---
 ## Initial